codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

     !!! important
         **If you are using GitLab** you must specify the full group path and the repository using the format `<group>/<subgroup-1>/.../<subgroup-N>/<repository>`.

-Currently, Codacy does not provide API endpoints to automate other parts of setting up new repositories, such as configuring the repository settings or the enabled code patterns.
+Currently, Codacy doesn't provide API endpoints to automate other parts of setting up new repositories, such as configuring the repository settings or the enabled code patterns.
 However, Codacy automatically applies the [default patterns](../../account/default-patterns.md) defined on the Codacy API token account to the new repositories, and you can use this to ensure that all new repositories share the same pattern configuration.

 ## Example: Adding all repositories in a GitHub organization

 We provide an example Bash script that adds all repositories in a GitHub Cloud organization to Codacy.
 We suggest that you adapt the script to your specific scenario.

 !!! warning
-    Since Codacy automatically analyzes new repositories, adding a large number of repositories in a short time frame can cause delays in the analysis of other repositories depending on the size of the repositories, the sizing of the infrastructure, and the concurrent analysis configuration.
+    Since Codacy automatically analyzes new repositories, adding many repositories in a short time can cause delays in the analysis of other repositories depending on the size of the repositories, the sizing of the infrastructure, and the concurrent analysis configuration.
 For example:

     | Repositories added | Expected delay |
     |--------------------|----------------|